-We conclude every day with a few more games and songs to send everyone home with the same camp spirit we welcome our campers with!
-We also sit in a circle and share something we are grateful for as a way of practicing one of our awesome camp values and allowing everyone a chance to reflect on the day.
+At the end of an exhausting and fun camp day, we conclude with a few more games and songs to send everyone home with the same camp spirit we welcome our campers with!
+Lastly, we take a few minutes to reflect on the day and share something we are grateful for as a way of practicing one of our awesome camp values and cherishing all our favorite camp moments.

 On Friday afternoons, we end J-Camp with a fun closing to the week and Shabbat celebration.
 Shabbat allows J-Camp the opportunity to come together, reflect on the week we have spent, sing some classic Shabbat songs, and enjoy the community we have built.

-As we did last summer, in accordance with the best practices for prevention of COVID-19, all our classic J-Camp, traditions will be done individually in each camper group.
+This summer, we are planning to bring back our all-camp shabbats with families if public safety measures allow.
 We know how important these traditions are for creating a community and feeling of belonging and how much joy and enthusiasm they bring across camp.